Zidane-Han/myLeetcode/Linked List/146 LRU Cache/README.md

 ## Idea

-1. Data structure with List to track the LRU elements.
+1. Data structure with List to track the LRU elements. (solution_list)

    As operation list.remove(key) takes O(n) time, so the time complexity is O(n).

-2. Data structure with List and HashMap.
+2. Data structure with List and HashMap. (solution_hashmap)

    Idea: list.erase(iterator) takes O(1) time; the hash map refers to the iterator of the key value.